DAR Logo

 In 1836, Martha Washington "Patsy" Jefferson Randolph was buried with her husband and parents in the Jefferson Family Graveyard at Monticello.

-Web hyperlinks to non-DAR sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.
+The content contained herein does not necessarily represent the position of the NSDAR.
+Hyperlinks to other sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.
+For questions about this website, please contact the webmaster.